 Some last-minute deals might be sitting right in your wallet.
 AAA and AARP members can take advantage of discounts on car and truck rentals, hotels and resorts, air and rail tickets, cruises and tours, theme parks, and vacation packages.
 Your rewards credit card may offer some cut-rate travel options, as well.
 For example, spend $4,000 within the first three months of using the Chase Sapphire Preferred card and earn $625 toward lodging or airfare when redeemed through the card's rewards program.
 Many credit card companies partner with airlines, hotels, resorts, and cruise lines to provide access to even more travel specials.

-When there's no time to spare, land a flight, hotel, car rental -- and even some activities -- all at once.
-Online travel agencies, such as Travelzoo, Priceline, Expedia, Orbitz, and Travelocity, let you arrange package deals that cost less than the sum of individually booked parts.
+When there's no time to spare, land a flight, hotel, car rental — and even some activities — all at once.
+Online travel agencies such as Travelzoo, Priceline, or Expedia, Orbitz, and Travelocity (the three are owned by the same company) let you arrange package deals that cost less than the sum of individually booked parts.
 Cheap Caribbean and BookIt are popular websites for setting up all-inclusive Caribbean getaways that include flight, hotel, and all meals and drinks.
 And some all-inclusive resorts are so family friendly that kids may be welcome at no charge.

 Visit a nearby national park for a relatively inexpensive summer vacation that appeals to all ages and can be arranged at the eleventh hour.
 There is always some new corner of the park to explore and tactics for making the visit even cheaper.
-For example, plan a trip for days when park entrance fees are waived; upcoming days in 2017 include August 25 (the National Park Service's birthday), September 30 (National Public Lands Day), and November 11-12 (Veterans Day Weekend).
-Moreover, a good many of the national parks -- 300 out of 417 sites, which include monuments, recreation areas, and historic sites -- don't normally charge entrance fees at all.
+For example, plan a trip for days when park entrance fees are waived; upcoming days in 2018 include Sept.
+22 (National Public Lands Day), and Nov.
+11 (Veterans Day Weekend).
+Moreover, a good many of the national parks — 300 out of 417 sites, which include monuments, recreation areas, and historic sites — don't normally charge entrance fees at all.

 Free travel apps for mobile devices can help score last-minute lodging and transportation deals and save money on other travel-related expenses.
 Whatever you're looking for, there's an app for that.
-Book a last-minute room on Hotel Tonight; cut costs on a road trip with Gasbuddy; snag a last-minute flight with Kayak; latch on to free deals and avoid looking like a tourist with Scoutmob; and so on.
+Book a last-minute room on Hotel Tonight; cut costs on a road trip with Gasbuddy; snag a last-minute flight with Kayak; and so on.

-If there's some fluidity in your schedule -- i.e., on times and departure dates -- there are plenty of travel sites that can accommodate.
-Priceline offers "last minute deals" worth up to 50 percent off by naming your own price for flights departing within seven days.
-The websites Travelzoo, Groupon, and Last Minute Travel also offer discounts on flights, hotel stays, and resort packages when booked shortly before departure/arrival.
+If there's some fluidity in your schedule — i.e., on times, airports, and departure dates — there are plenty of travel sites that will display how much can be saved by booking a day ahead or behind, on an earlier or later flight, or by using a nearby airport.
+Many travel sites offer discounts on flights, hotel stays, and resort packages when booked shortly before departure/arrival.

 Instead of a hotel, look for savings through sites such as Airbnb and Homeaway.
 A search on home rental sites may turn up lodging that's vacant for a desired check-in date that's just a few days away.
 Contact the owner and try to negotiate a better price than the posted rates.
 Owners may be willing to accept a lower price than to get no revenue at all.